 Nikon, not content with just doing one crazy thing like releasing an f/1.2 autofocus lens (which it is doing, starting with a 50mm f/1.2 in 2020), just announced that they’re planning to release a 58mm f/0.95 lens, the likes of which have never existed before for Nikon mount.
 This lens will not have autofocus, but the Nikon Z6 and Z7 both have focus peaking, and the 5-stop IBIS system with each camera will work fully with this new lens.
 The only comparable lens for Nikon or Canon at the moment is the Canon 50mm f/1.0 lens, which technically has autofocus, although it is famously slow.
 Nikon’s 58mm f/1.2 Noct lens is currently the fastest in the Nikon lineup (costing $3000+ used), and the company’s only other 58mm lens is the relatively new 58mm f/1.4.

 If this lens comes out with the image quality that Nikon is advertising – “the pinnacle of S-line” – it will immediately be a big hit for video users, many of whom will be willing to pay the doubtlessly high price for something as unique as a 58mm f/0.95 lens for a camera with 5-axis stabilization, 10-bit 4:2:2 output, and focus peaking (and RAW video coming in a future firmware update).
 A combo like that will be exceptional for video.

 And, of course, stills shooters will find it equally spectacular, with countless applications for portraiture, street photography, and close-up studio work.
 But expect an exhorbitant price.

 Nikon S Lenses Released So Far

-This list below keeps track of all the Nikon Z-mount lenses that have been announced so far, including the date which they arrived on the market.
+This list below keeps track of all the Nikon Z-mount lenses that have been announced so far, in the order that they shipped.
 Although it is a short list so far, we plan to update this article continually as new Z-mount lenses are released.